Jimmie Davis: Personal life

 In January 2000, Davis was hospitalized in Baton Rouge after a fall.
-Davis died in his sleep on November 5, 2000.
-He had suffered a fall in his home some ten months earlier and may have had a stroke in his last days.
+He died in his sleep from a stroke 10 months later on November 5 at the age of 101.
 He is interred alongside his first wife at the Jimmie Davis Tabernacle Cemetery in his native Beech Springs community near Quitman.

 Davis was aged 101 years and 55 days, which made him the longest-lived of all U.S. state governors at the time of his death.
 Davis held this record until March 18, 2011, when Albert Rosellini of Washington achieved a greater lifespan of 101 years, 262 days.